sparkflows/sparkflows-docs/docs/user-guide/data-preparation/string.rst

 String Functions
 ==========

-Fire Insights provides various processors for performing String functions on a row or text.
+Sparkflows provides various processors for performing String functions on a row or text.

-String Processors in Fire Insights
+String Processors in Sparkflows
 ----------------------------------------